 The appeal period will be extended to the next business day if the last day to appeal falls on a weekend or a legal holiday.
+There is no filing fee to file an appeal with the Employment Appeal Board.

 AN APPEAL TO THE BOARD SHALL STATE CLEARLY: